ASIA PACIFIC WOMEN'S INFORMATION CENTER (APWINC)

 Kio Chung briefly described the accommodations and the facilities available for the Regional Training Workshop in Sookmyung Women's University.
 One of the problems the group has to consider is that the university has Windows 98 in Korean.
 An English version is not available.
 Also, the university is very strict in terms of software license.

-The group then decided to contact Microsoft to avail of free software
+The group then decided to contact Microsoft to avail of free software for the training.

 .